Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Method

+Compared to direct training, this utilizes the model-induced marginal velocity $v^*_t(x_t)\approx F_\theta(x_t; t, t)$ instead of the per-sample conditional velocity $v_t(x_t|x)$, without requiring teacher networks.
+This encourages convergence to the marginal flow map and addresses suboptimality in \cref{prop:suboptimality} (see \cref{proof:compatibility}).

-\textbf{Reformulation.} To enable ESD while incorporating design choices, we propose to reformulate self-distillation $\mathcal L_\mathrm{SD}$ using the flow map representation (\cref{eq:gen-flowmap}).
-In this case, the guidance velocity $v_\theta = F_\theta(x_t; t, t)$ corresponds to the marginal velocity under joint training of flow matching:
+\textbf{Reformulation.} To enable ESD while incorporating design choices, we propose to reformulate self-distillation $\mathcal L_\mathrm{SD}$ using the flow map representation (Eq.~\ref{eq:gen-flowmap}).
+In this case, the guidance velocity $v_\theta(x_t; t) = F_\theta(x_t; t, t)$ corresponds to the marginal velocity under joint training of flow matching:

-where $F_\theta = F_\theta(x_t; t, s)$.
 To reduce gradient norms, we consider two stop-gradient placements: only the spatial derivative and the full derivative.
-Both yield theoretically well-defined objectives admitting the desired fixed points (\cref{prop:instability}), and we empirically select the latter for improved training stability and efficiency (see \cref{proof:instability}):
+Both yield theoretically well-defined objectives admitting the desired fixed points, and we empirically select the latter for lower variance and computational efficiency (see \cref{proof:instability}):